 It seems to only happen to those who love their lawn.

-Lawn grubs are the larvae of several beetle species, including:
+Lawn grubs, including grub worms, are the larvae of several beetle species, including:

-These annoying pests devour the grass roots and other plants, causing them to die or dislodge.
+These annoying pests lay eggs and then devour the grassroots and other plants, causing them to die or dislodge.

-There are many options out there for dealing with lawn grub infestation, but most are chemical solutions that can do more harm than good.
+There are many options for dealing with lawn grub infestation, like beneficial nematodes, diatomaceous earth, and milky spore.
+However, most are chemical solutions that can do more harm than good.

-But will neem oil work against lawn grubs.
-And if so, how do you use it?
+But does neem oil kill grubs in the lawn?
+And if so, how do you use this grub control?

 Can You Use Neem Oil For Controlling Lawn Grubs